Zhujunnan/papercrawler/README.md

 # papercrawler
-Python script to download conference paper automatically, including the conferences listed in https://aclweb.org/anthology/, such as ACL/EMNLP/NAACL/COLING/CL.
+Python script to download conference paper automatically, including the conferences and journals listed in https://aclweb.org/anthology/, such as ACL/EMNLP/NAACL/COLING/CL.

 # Requirement
 python 3.6